courselabs/devsecops/labs/container-security/README.md

 That's all you need to authenticate with the Kubernetes cluster (you can use tokens like this with Kubectl), and then you'd have all the same permissions as the Pod.

-This Pod is using the default [Service Account]() - which is an identity system Kubernetes manages for access to the API for apps running in Pods.
+This Pod is using the default [Service Account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) - which is a Kubernetes identity system Pods to access the API.
 Other users may have given that account extra permissions for their requirements, and if an attacker compromises the Pi app then they could have free access to read Secrets or delete running applications.

-[fix-1.yaml](labs\container-security\specs\pi\fixes\fix-1.yaml) creates a custom ServiceAccount which is set to not mount the authentication token, and the Pod spec uses that account.
+[fix-1.yaml](./specs/pi/fixes/fix-1.yaml) creates a custom ServiceAccount which is set to not mount the authentication token, and the Pod spec uses that account.

 📋 Apply the fix.
 Can you read the token in the new Pod?